 Manor House Deck

-We have made a number of changes to the bed and breakfast, from redecorating with purchases from our travels around the world, to adding suites and landscaping and even a 3 bedroom lakefront cottage.
-The sauna and spa were built in 2003 and our guests love the massage and reflexology treatments that we offer.
+We have made a number of changes to the Inn, from redecorating with purchases from our travels around the world, to adding suites and landscaping and even a 3 bedroom lakefront cottage (which we recently sold in 2020).
+The sauna and spa were built in 2003 and our guests love the massage treatments that we offer.

 Wayne: Wayne is a WestPoint graduate.
 He had served for over 26 years in the U.S. military before retiring in 1987.
 He had two tours of Vietnam as an Advisor and became an expert on NATO.
 He was stationed in Germany for twelve years prior to returning to the Pentagon in 1979 as a Lt.
 Colonel.
 Wayne loved teaching and was fortunate to teach German at WestPoint for a few years and Government at Garrett College in our local community here.